 What’s the most common dental problem for children?

 Tooth decay is the most common issue that children face.
 Their diets tend to be higher in sugar and they’re not as adept at brushing and flossing correctly.
 We do our best to ensure that your children don’t face tooth decay.
-With both patient education and preventative care, we’re focused on ensuring the health of your children’s teeth.
+With both patient education and preventative care, we focus on ensuring the health of your children’s teeth.

 How can I prepare my child for the dentist?

-The biggest thing is to stay positive and ensure that any anxiety isn’t shared with your child.
-Kids can pick up on our moods, and though you may be nervous, especially for a first dental visit, there’s nothing to be afraid of.
-Read books or watch videos about visiting the dentist with them so that they know what to expect.
+The biggest thing is to stay positive and ensure that you don’t share any anxiety with your child.
+Kids can pick up on our moods, and though you may be nervous, there’s nothing to be afraid of.
+Read books or watch videos about visiting the pediatric dentist with them so they know what to expect.
 When you’re coming to the office, bring favorite toys or stuffed animals to help your child feel safe and relaxed.

-Call 301-264-5680 to schedule a dental appointment for you or your child.
-You may also request a dental exam with Dr. Goyal today.
+Call 301-264-5680 to schedule your child’s first dental visit to our office.
+You may also request a dental exam for you or your child with Dr. Goyal using our online form anytime.